AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

    If `luceneMatchVersion` is not provided, Oak uses the version of Lucene it is shipped with.

-1. If you wish to add a stopwords file to the analyzer configurations, you can create a node under the `default` one with the following properties:
+1. If you want to add a stopwords file to the analyzer configurations, you can create a node under the `default` one with the following properties:

     * **Name:** `stopwords`
     * **Type:** `nt:file`

-#### Creating Analyzers via Composition {#creating-analyzers-via-composition}
+#### Creating Analyzers by way of Composition {#creating-analyzers-via-composition}

-Analyzers can also be composed based on `Tokenizers`, `TokenFilters` and `CharFilters`.
-You can do this by specifying an analyzer and creating children nodes of its optional tokenizers and filters which will be applied in listed order.
-See also [https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema](https://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema)
+Analyzers can also be composed based on `Tokenizers`, `TokenFilters`, and `CharFilters`.
+You can do this by specifying an analyzer and creating children nodes of its optional tokenizers and filters that are applied in listed order.
+See also [https://cwiki.apache.org/confluence/display/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema](https://cwiki.apache.org/confluence/display/solr/AnalyzersTokenizersTokenFilters#Specifying_an_Analyzer_in_the_schema)

 Consider this node structure as an example: